dencold/dotfiles/macos/README.md

 scutil --set LocalHostName "your-chosen-name"
 ```

-Next you'll need to get your ssh keys generated and added to github, the best resource for this is off of Github's official docs:
+Finally, you'll need to get your ssh keys generated and added to github, the best resource for this is off of Github's official docs:

 - [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 - [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)